helloworldawaits.com

 Hunza to Khunjerab Pass Jeep Safaris

-Some of them are,’’– Margalla Hills, Mushkpuri etc.” Others such as Rakaposhi or Spantik are for the pros.
+Some trails are — like Margalla Hills, Mushkpuri.
+Others like Rakaposhi or Spantik are for pros.

-Look for licensed operators through Pakistan Adventure Club, or through local licensed agents in Islamabad or Gilgit.
+Search for certified operators via Pakistan Adventure Club or local registered agencies in Islamabad, Gilgit.

 June to early October.
-The rest of the year = only closed through snow or weather danger.
+Rest of the year = closed due to snow or weather risks.

 Did You Know?